CiscoDevNet/terraform-provider-intersight/website/docs/r/appliance_backup.html.markdown

 ---
+subcategory: "appliance"
 layout: "intersight"
 page_title: "Intersight: intersight_appliance_backup"
-sidebar_current: "docs-intersight-resource-appliance-backup"
 description: |-
   Backup tracks all backup requests to create a full system backup of the Intersight Appliance.
 There will be only one Backup managed object with a 'Started' state at any time.
 All other Backup managed objects will be in terminal states.
 ---

-# Resource: intersight_appliance._backup
+# Resource: intersight_appliance_backup
 Backup tracks all backup requests to create a full system backup of the Intersight Appliance.
 There will be only one Backup managed object with a 'Started' state at any time.
 All other Backup managed objects will be in terminal states.